jalik/jk-router/README.md

 ## Passing and getting parameters

-You can of course have dynamic paths, and get the params from these paths inside the route callback.
+You can of course monitor dynamic paths, and get the params from these paths inside the route callback.
-All parameters must be preceded by ":", you can have as much parameters as you want as long as they are unique, they will be available in the ***this.params*** object.
+All parameters must be preceded by "***:***", you can have as much parameters as you want as long as they are unique and they will be available in the ***this.params*** object.

 ```js
 Router.route("/hello/:name", function() {